British Legions: Formation

-From May 1817, the British volunteers were mainly recruited in London by Bolivar's agent, Luis Lopez Mendez with the probable approval of the Duke of Wellington.
+From May 1817, the British volunteers were mainly recruited in London by Bolivar's agent, Luis López Méndez with the probable approval of the Duke of Wellington.
 The recruits were encouraged by promises of pay equivalent to the British army and by promotion to one rank above that which they had held in the army.
 Pay was to commence upon arrival in Venezuela and when the call was heard on the streets of London thousands began to volunteer for the expedition and soon the first five detachments were formed as follows: